microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 }
 ```

-The peasant process can instantiate the `Peasant` object itself, in it's process
+The peasant process can instantiate the `Peasant` object itself, in its process
 space.
 Initially, the `Peasant` object won't have an ID assigned, and the call
 to `AddPeasant` on the `Monarch` will both cause the Monarch to assign the
 `Peasant` an ID, and add it to the Monarch process's list of processes.
 If the